socomsystems/documentation/admin_manual/configuration_files/encryption_configuration.rst

-If you use an external user back-end, such as an LDAP or Samba server, and you change a user's password on the back-end, the user will be prompted to change their Nextcloud login to match on their next Nextcloud login.
+If you use an external user back-end, such as an LDAP or Samba server, and you change a user's password on the back-end, the user will be prompted to change their cyfrSpaces login to match on their next cyfrSpaces login.
 The user will need both their old and new passwords to do this.
-If you have enabled the Recovery Key then you can change a user's password in the Nextcloud Users panel to match their back-end password, and then, of course, notify the user and give them their new password.
+If you have enabled the Recovery Key then you can change a user's password in the cyfrSpaces Users panel to match their back-end password, and then, of course, notify the user and give them their new password.